FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/API/REST_APIDoc.md

  * returns: uid

 #### parameters
+* timeout: OPTIONAL the length, expressed in seconds  until the point will stale out.
+Default is 300 seconds or 5 minutes.
+*  uid: OPTIONAL input parameter, needed to update existing SPI,
 * Name: the name of the drone, will become also the name of the video stream.
 *  Range: the range  of view of the sensor in meters
 * Bearing: the direction in which the sensor is aimed in degrees